-The 2023 Accountability Manual is a technical guide that explains how the Texas Education Agency (TEA) uses the accountability system to evaluate the academic performance of Texas public schools.
-The manual describes the accountability system and explains how TEA processes information from different sources to produce 2023 accountability data reports.
+The Accountability Manual is a technical guide that explains how the Texas Education Agency (TEA) uses the accountability system to evaluate the academic performance of Texas public districts.
+Districts include public school districts and open-enrollment charter schools.
+The manual describes the accountability system and explains how TEA processes information from different sources to produce accountability data reports.
+The processes outlined in this manual apply beginning with the 2024 accountability year and remain in place until otherwise notified.